torsteins/inf102f18-mandatory1/README.md

 ## [2]&nbsp;&nbsp; Priority Queues (20 points)

 In this task, we will examine heap-based priority queues.
-Task a and b should be answered in the pdf, task c consists of coding.
+Subtasks (a) and (b) should be answered in the pdf, subtask (c) consists of coding.

 **a)** The array `[ null, T, P, R, N, H, O, A, E, I, G ]` represents a 1-indexed max heap in a priority queue of type `Character`.
 What does